Yala, Thailand

-Yala (ยะลา, [jáʔlaː] or [jálaː]) is a city and seat of Mueang Yala District and Yala Province, southern Thailand.
+Yala (ยะลา, [jáʔlaː] or [jálaː]) is a city and seat of Mueang Yala District and Yala Province of far southern Thailand.
 The provincial and district capital, it is 137 kilometres by road southeast of Hat Yai.
 The eastern part of the city is part of the neighboring tambon of Sateng Nok.
 As of 2019 the tambon had a total population of 60,617.
 It lies on the border with Pattani Province in the north of Yala Province.
 It lies on Thailand Route 4106, south of Khao Tum and north of Krong Pinang.
 Yala railway station is on the State Railway of Thailand Southern Line.
 Yala is approximately 1,100 km south of Bangkok.

 History

 Yala used to be part of the Pattani kingdom.
-When Ayutthaya was captured by the Burmese, Yala, along with other southern colonies, became independent.
+When Ayutthaya was captured by the Burmese in 1767, Yala, along with other southern colonies, became independent.
 Yala was again included as part of Thailand about 41 years later.
-In September 1977, the King and Queen of Thailand narrowly avoided assassination after a bomb exploded nearby during a visit.
+In September 1977, King Bhumibol Adulyadej and Queen Sirikit of Thailand narrowly avoided assassination by the BRN after a bomb exploded nearby during a visit.
 On 9 October, policemen from the 12th Provincial Police Headquarters and the Yala Provincial Police Headquarters arrested Abdun Romae Haron, Mae Prachu, and Choning Saing on charges of conspiring with the escaped convicts Hayi Masae, Choya Samae, and Abdun Romae in attempting to kill the monarchs.